Performance recommendations for Unity

 - Avoid deep object hierarchies for moving objects.
 When moving a transform, all of the parent and child transforms also get recomputed.
 If content moves in the scene in each frame, this cost will add up.

-- Disable idle animations.
+- Disable idle animations by disabling the Animator component (disabling the game object won't have the same effect).
 Avoid design patterns where an animator sits in a loop setting a value to the same thing.
 There is considerable overhead for this technique, with no effect on the application.
-Instead, terminate the animation and restart when appropriate.

 - Optimize for cache coherency.
 Cache misses are orders of magnitude more expensive than most CPU instructions, so avoiding random jumping through memory can have a huge impact on performance.
 Flat arrays of compact structs that are processed in order is ideal.